Carsten134/DataScienceVault/Exam coaching/Exam 2 S.T. WT  23,24.md

 $$
 But because we look at just the kernel for the posterior as well, it does not make a difference, because the scaling drops out anyways.
 **d)**
-Because we have quadratic loss we already know that the solution to the bayes rule is the posterior expected value:
+Because we have quadratic loss we already know that the solution to the Bayes rule is the posterior expected value:
 $$
 \begin{align}
 \arg \min_{\delta\in\mathcal D}B(\delta, g) &= \mathbb{E}(\theta|X) \\